Peeda/APUSH/Chapter 4 - Colonial Society.md

 * Sugar Act in 1764, Stamp Act and the Townshend Acts, parliament taxed stuff
 * Patriots stopped importing, reverted to domestic products
 ## Growth
-* The consumer revolutoin fueled growth of cities
+* The consumer revolution fueled growth of cities
 * 1775, biggest ones were Boston, Newport, New York, Philadelphia, and Charleston
 * Urban society was stratified
 * 1725 - 1775 slavery was increasingly significant, urban residents wanted greater participation in maritime economy